 To avoid unintentional use, it is important that any non-conforming product or service is identified as deficient and isolated from use until the non-conformity has been rectified.
-Generic management of non-conforming product, or service, therefore incorporates the following four principal controls:
+Management of non-conforming products or services incorporates four principal generic controls:

-- Identification - non-conforming items should be clearly marked to prevent unintentional use. - Segregation - if possible non-conforming items should be segregated from similar conforming items to prevent unintentional use. - Reporting - non-conforming items should be reported to the appropriate responsible party to ensure they are effectively dealt with. - Follow up action - any non-conforming product or service should be dealt with in one or more of three ways: - eliminating the non-conformity (e.g. repair of equipment). - authorising the use of the product or service under clearly understood controlled conditions, (e.g. the use of non-operational equipment in specific circumstances). - taking action to prevent the product or services further use, (e.g. the permanent withdrawal of an item of equipment or a service).
+- Identification - non-conforming items should be clearly marked to prevent unintentional use. - Segregation - if possible non-conforming items should be segregated from similar conforming items to prevent unintentional use. - Reporting - non-conforming items should be reported to the appropriate responsible party to ensure they are effectively dealt with. - Follow up action - any non-conforming product or service should be dealt with in one or more of three ways: - eliminating the non-conformity (e.g., repair of equipment). - authorising the use of the product or service under clearly understood controlled conditions, (e.g., the use of non-operational equipment in specific circumstances), - taking action to prevent further use of the product or services, (e.g., the permanent withdrawal of an item of equipment or a service).

 Before releasing a previously non-conforming product or service for further use, conformity should be verified and a record of verification retained.

-In dealing with specific occurrences of non-conforming products or services, reference should be made to relevant Cospas-Sarsat System document and Cospas-Sarsat QMS documents.
+To interpret these generic QMS principles when dealing with specific occurrences of non-conforming products or services in the Ground Segment, reference should be made to relevant Cospas-Sarsat System and QMS documents.